The Lancet July 03, 2010

 Setting

-Comparator Matching placebo (0.9% normal saline) administered as an identical loading dose and infusion.
+Comparator Matching placebo (0.9% saline) administered identically.

 Study Limitations